rbehm-ibb/PropScope/README.md

 * Qt5 (5.5 tested on Linux)
 * qcustomplot 1.3.1 http://qcustomplot.com/

-The current repo is not complete, some of my std-libs are missing.

 Here is a screen shot of the current software:

 <img style="float: right;" src="cursor.png">